PrestaShop/community-theme-16/README.md

 gulp create-zip      // Adds Config.xml and theme folder to .zip archive and outputs
                      // the file in root directory

-gulp scan-translations  // Scans .tpl files in theme folder and detects translatable Smarty strings
+gulp scan-translations  // Scans .tpl files in /themes/theme-name/, /modules/ folders and detects
-                        // which have incorrect context
+                        // translatable Smarty strings which have incorrect context
 ```

 ## Contributing